josecarlosgt/nz-maori-crafts/README.md

-# Workshop #1: Dynamic HTML
+# Tutorial: Creating a Shopping Cart
-In this workshop, you will learn how to update dynamically the HTML of your web application.
-We will use the [Shop Homepage](https://startbootstrap.com/template/shop-homepage) template from the [Start Bootstrap website](https://startbootstrap.com/).
+In this tutorial, you will learn how to add basic cart features to your web application.

+In this tutorial, we will use the [Shop Homepage](https://startbootstrap.com/template/shop-homepage) template from the [Start Bootstrap website](https://startbootstrap.com/).

 ## Web Application Overview

 While New Zealand is well-known for its stunning landscapes, travelers often know overlook cultural crafts made by the indigenous people of New Zealand, the Maori.
 The purpose of this web application is to promote Maori handmade crafts as products available for purchase online.

-## Task 1: Add jQuery
+## Part I: Add jQuery

 In the index.html file, add the latest version of jQuery to your application using a Google's CDN: